-- (2) On December 19, 2006, we terminated the forward-starting interest rate swap contracts related to this financing and received approximately \$10.9 million, which amount is reducing our GAAP interest expense for this mortgage over the term of the financing, resulting in an effective interest rate of 5.41% per annum for the financing.
-The stated interest rate is 5.57% per annum. - (3) The mortgage loan requires interest only payments with a balloon payment due at maturity. - (4) On May 11, 2011 we refinanced at maturity our mortgage loan collateralized by this property utilizing the proceeds of a draw under our Operating Partnership's Unsecured Line of Credit, which borrowing was secured by a mortgage on the property and this amount is reflected in Mortgage Notes Payable on our Consolidated Balance Sheets. - (5) On November 13, 2008, we closed on an eight-year, \$375.0 million mortgage loan collateralized by this property.
+(2) On December 19, 2006, we terminated the forward-starting interest rate swap contracts related to this financing and received approximately \$10.9 million, which amount is reducing our GAAP interest expense for this mortgage over the term of the financing, resulting in an effective interest rate of 5.41% per annum for the financing.
+The stated interest rate is 5.57% per annum.

+(3) The mortgage loan requires interest only payments with a balloon payment due at maturity.

+- On November 13, 2008, we closed on an eight-year, \$375.0 million mortgage loan collateralized by this property.
 The mortgage loan bears interest at a fixed rate of 6.10% per annum.
-Under our interest rate hedging program, we are reclassifying into earnings over the eight-year term of the loan as an increase in interest expense approximately \$26.4 million (approximately \$3.3 million per year) of the amounts recorded on our Consolidated Balance Sheets within Accumulated Other Comprehensive Loss resulting in an effective interest rate of 7.02% per annum. - (6) The mortgage financing bears interest at a variable rate equal to LIBOR plus 0.30% per annum and is fully secured by cash deposits. - (7) This property is owned by a consolidated joint venture in which we have a 50% interest. - (8) We have agreed to guarantee approximately \$7.9 million related to our obligation to provide funds for certain tenant re-leasing costs. - (9) The mortgage financing currently bears interest at a variable rate equal to Eurodollar plus 2.20% per annum. - (10) On January 12, 2011, we notified the master servicer of the non-recourse mortgage loan collateralized by this property that the cash flows generated from the property were insufficient to fund debt service payments and capital improvements necessary to lease and operate the property and that we were not prepared to fund any cash shortfalls.
+Under our interest rate hedging program, we are reclassifying into earnings over the eight-year term of the loan as an increase in interest expense approximately \$26.4 million (approximately \$3.3 million per year) of the amounts recorded on our Consolidated Balance Sheets within Accumulated Other Comprehensive Loss resulting in an effective interest rate of 7.02% per annum. - This property is owned by a consolidated joint venture in which we have a 50% interest. - We have agreed to guarantee approximately \$7.9 million related to our obligation to provide funds for certain tenant re-leasing costs.
+The mortgage financing currently bears interest at a variable rate equal to Eurodollar plus 2.20% per annum. - On January 12, 2011, we notified the master servicer of the non-recourse mortgage loan collateralized by this property that the cash flows generated from the property were insufficient to fund debt service payments and capital improvements necessary to lease and operate the property and that we were not prepared to fund any cash shortfalls.
 Accordingly, we requested that the loan be placed with the special servicer.
-We have ceased making debt service payments and are currently in default.
+We are not current on making debt service payments and are currently in default.
 We are currently accruing interest at the default interest rate of 9.93% per annum.
-We are in discussions with the special servicer, and there can be no assurance as to the timing and ultimate resolution of these discussions. - (11) We have not drawn any amounts under this construction loan facility.
+We are in discussions with the special servicer, and there can be no assurance as to the timing and ultimate resolution of these discussions. - We have not drawn any amounts under this construction loan facility.
 The construction financing bears interest at a variable rate equal to LIBOR plus 3.00% per annum and matures on April 21, 2012 with two, one-year extension options, subject to certain conditions.